Overview: The stages of addiction

 Withdrawal is not only uncomfortable; it is sometimes life-threatening.
 Depending on the substance, withdrawal should often be managed by medical professionals.

-Now an addict, the person is encountering severe consequences almost all the time and may have lost employment, relationships and be unable to experience joy or partake in normal activities.
+Now an addict, the person is encountering severe consequences almost all the time and may have lost employment and relationships and be unable to experience joy or partake in normal activities.

 In this stage a person is unable to quit without outside help.